tandasat/Hypervisor-101-in-Rust/tests/README.md

 `ida_highlight_coverage.py` is to highlight basic blocks that were executed by a fuzzing session.
 To use this script, run a fuzzing session and specify its serial log file as input of this script. `ida_reset_highlight.py` is to reset highlighting.

+For `refind_x64_signed_at_0xDD15000.efi`, the image needs to be rebased onto 0xDD15000 on IDA before running those scripts.

 ![](ida_coverage.png)